 Start eating healthy right away.
 Your baby will need proper nourishment from the beginning.
 And, it begins with what you put into your body.
-Eat well balanced meals, with a mix of vegetables, fruits, and proteins.
+Eat well balanced meals, with a mix of vegetables, fruits, whole grains, and lean proteins.
 There might come a time during your pregnancy when you need to watch it even closer, such as gestational diabetes, which inflicts up to 10% of expectant mothers.

 3. Taking Prenatal Vitamins For a Healthy Pregnancy